brittpinder/ios-reference/uikit/uistackview/README.md

 **Equal Spacing** | ![](images/size/fill_equalSpacing.png) | ![](images/size/leading_equalSpacing.png) | ![](images/size/center_equalSpacing.png) | ![](images/size/trailing_equalSpacing.png) | The intrinsic height of each inner view is respected.
 They are positioned so that they touch the top and bottom of the stack view, with equal spacing in between.
 **Equal Centering** | ![](images/size/fill_equalCentering.png) | ![](images/size/leading_equalCentering.png) | ![](images/size/center_equalCentering.png) | ![](images/size/trailing_equalCentering.png) | The intrinsic height of each inner view is respected.
 They are positioned so that they touch the top and bottom of the stack view, but they are spaced so that the center Y of each view is equal distance apart.

 **Notes about Alignment:** When the alignment is set to Fill, the intrinsic width of each inner view is overridden and each inner view is stretched to fill the width of the stackview.
-With all other alignment options, the intrinsic width of the inner views is maintained.
+With all other alignment options, the intrinsic widths of the inner views are maintained.

 <br/>